 You don't have to go with the solicitor or conveyancer your estate agent suggests – they'll most likely have some kind of commercial arrangement in place which could end up costing you more.

 How much do they cost?

-- Title deeds – proof you own the property, normally held by the Land Registry (£25)
+- Title deeds – proof you own the property, normally held by the Land Registry (£25).

-- Property fraud fee – protects your property from being sold or mortgaged fraudulently (£10)
+- Property fraud fee – protects your property from being sold or mortgaged fraudulently (£10).

-- Transferring ownership – a fee paid to the Land Registry on completion (£200-£300)
+- Transferring ownership – a fee paid to the Land Registry on completion (£200-£300).

 - Bank or telegraphic transfer (CHAPS) – unless you're remortgaging with the same lender, your funds are transferred to your bank (£20-£30).

-- Money-laundering checks: Checking the buyers are who they say they are (£8 per person)
+- Money-laundering checks – checking the buyers are who they say they are (£8 per person).

-Check reviews of both online and high street conveyancers and solicitors.
+Check reviews of online and high street conveyancers and solicitors and if you know someone who's moved in the past year, ask them if they'd recommend their solicitor.
 It's important to hire someone you're happy to work with as you'll most likely have a lot of contact with them.
-Going with a bad solicitor could really slow down the selling process and risk a sale, so it's worth doing your research.
+Going with a bad solicitor could really slow down the selling process and risk your sale falling through, so it's worth doing your research.

-All this can add up, see below some estimates of cost:
+All this can add up – see below some estimates of cost:

-|Agency fees||£0 - £395||£95 - £1,695||£2,034 - £8,136|
+|Agency fees||£0 - £395||£99 - £1,695||£2,034 - £8,136|

 |Conveyancing fee||£500 - £1,500||£500 - £1,500||£500 - £1,500|

 An energy performance certificate (EPC) rates a building on its energy efficiency, from A (highly efficient) to G (inefficient).
 Each certificate is valid for 10 years.